Dachii11/MITM/README.md

 sniffing DHCP **requires wlan interface**, so if you using **VM** you will need wlan adapter that supports Monitor Mode **&** Packet Injection.

 # How DHCP sniffing works
-attacker deauthing victim's device from the network, it waits until target connects again and captures DHCP packets containing device hostname.
+attacker deauthing target device from the network, it waits until target connects again and captures DHCP packets containing device hostname.